archlinux/alpm/README.md

 The latest project documentation can be found at <https://alpm.archlinux.page>

+Documentation for all current ALPM lints is available at <https://alpm.archlinux.page/lints/>

 ## Overview

 The following mindmap attempts to provide a high-level overview of the project and put file types as well as (existing and upcoming) libraries into context.